sudomateo/website/content/posts/observability-companies-to-watch-in-2024/index.md

 familiar with SQL will feel right at home when querying data and companies looking to use ClickHouse as their storage layer will have stable APIs to build from.
-I'm not saying that SQL is the _best_ query language, but it's ubiquity makes it simple to onboard to ClickHouse.
+I'm not saying that SQL is the _best_ query language, but it's ubiquity makes it simple to use ClickHouse.

 ### Things to Improve